 My thanks to Omar Qureshi for finding the defect in my spreadsheet that had blocked me for days.

-If you purchase the spreadsheet you will be eventually be directed to paypal where you can pay via your paypal account or a credit card.
-When you successfully complete the paypal portion you will be shown a “Return to Six Figure Investing” link.
-Click on this link to reach the page where can download the spreadsheet.
-Please email me at vh2solutions@gmail.com if you have a problem, question, or request.
+If you purchase the spreadsheet you will be directed to paypal where you can pay via your paypal account or a credit card.
+Please email me at [email protected] if you have a problem, question, or request.

 If you don’t see the purchase information below click on this link.